1. Impact for a better society at a top international university

 You have flexibility in organising your working hours and you have the opportunity to work part-time.
 You can also buy or sell annual leave hours and you are entitled to partially-paid parental leave.
 On campus you will find an international children's centre with childcare and an international primary school, and we actively support dual careers for international candidates.

-If you are not living in the Netherlands and are considering applying to the TU Delft then take a look at this page.
-Here you will read all about what it means to live and work in the Netherlands and in Delft, and how we can help you.
+If you are not living in the Netherlands and are considering applying to the TU Delft then take a look at the Coming to Delft Service website.
+Here you will read all about what it means to live and work in the Netherlands and in Delft, and how we can help you and your family.